 Students who have had no previous language study do not need to take a placement test; they simply register for the introductory language course.

-The tests in French, German and Spanish are adaptive and will automatically structure the type and number of questions based on responses.
-These adaptive tests will report that the student has completed the test successfully and give a 3-digit score.
-This score will determine the student’s suggested course placement.
 The tests are usually quite accurate in determining the best match for continuing language study at the appropriate level.
-However, it is not an exact science, and, particularly in “borderline” cases, students are encouraged to discuss their placement with a language department faculty member.
+Please note, however, that it is not an exact science, and, particularly in “borderline” cases, students are highly encouraged to discuss the placement recommendation with a language department faculty member.

-For more information about the placement process or how to register to take a placement test, please contact Department Coordinator Reese Campbell at firstname.lastname@example.org.
+For more information about the placement process or how to register to take a placement test, please contact Department Building Coordinator, Pauline Lanzine, email@example.com.